 How is an ectopic pregnancy diagnosed?

 Diagnosis can be difficult, since symptoms are often not easy to distinguish from other conditions.
-There are three main methods used for diagnosis.
-These are vaginal ultrasound, blood tests and keyhole surgery.
+There are three main methods used.

 The most common diagnostic procedure is a vaginal ultrasound scan.
 In this procedure, a small probe is inserted into your vagina.
 Its very small size means that this is an easy process and there’s no need for local anaesthetic.
 Sound waves emitted by the probe are bounced back to create a close-up image of your entire reproductive system on the operator’s monitor.
 Often this shows whether a fertilised egg has become embedded in one of your fallopian tubes, although this method of diagnosis is not always definitive as occasionally the scan results are not clear enough for the condition to be spotted.